ubald/dotfiles/SETUP.md

     sudo vim /etc/gdm3/Xsession
     Line 132, remove option -nocpp for userresources

+# Invert Win & Alt

+In `gnome-tweak-tools`, section "Keyboard", go into "Additional Layout Options" then "Alt/Win key behavior" and choose "Alt is swapped with Win".

+# Set input source shortcut

+Change to Alt+Space and Shift+Alt+Space

 # Dual Booting

 Windows uses local time and linux UTC, since it's more complicated to run windows with UTC, change linux to use local time.